 Keep Your Job While Studying

 It’s no surprise that studying at college can be ridiculously expensive, with most students fighting to get part-time jobs while they work.
 One of the worst parts of going to college, however, is giving up a job that you already have and love, and that’s where the true benefit of online studying begins.
-Not everyone can afford to give up a part-time job, as many of us have children, siblings or even parents that we are caring for to financially support, so being able to maintain a career while studying is a huge benefit to online studying.
+Not everyone can afford to give up a part-time job, as many have children, siblings or even parents that we are caring for or have to financially support, so being able to maintain a career while studying is a huge benefit to online studying.

 It’s Less Expensive Than Traditional Studying